astropenguin/homebrew-radex/README.md

 ## RADEX commands

-The following three commands and aliases will be installed:
+The following three commands and their aliases will be installed:

 | Command | Alias | Descripion |
 | --- | --- | --- |